 I firmly believe some form of meditation is necessary to help reduce stress, lessen the impact of challenges, and support your overall mental wellbeing.

-I look at meditation like I look at exercise:
+Since physical health and emotional health go hand-in-hand, I look at meditation like I look at exercise:

 - You have to stick with it to get the benefits.